mqttiotstuff/iotmonitor/README.md

 ```

 - `watchTimeOut` : watch dog for alive state, when the timeout is reached without and interactions on watchTopics, then iotmonitor trigger an expire message for the device
 - `helloTopic` : the topic to observe to welcome the device.
 This topic trigger the state recovering for the device and agents.
-IotMonitor, resend the previous stored `stateTopics`
+IotMonitor, resend the previous stored `stateTopics`, the content of the helloTopic is not used (every first mqtt topic can be used to restore state)
 - `watchTopics` : the topic pattern to observe to know the device is alive
 - `stateTopics` : list of topics for recording the states and reset them as they are welcomed